karnyadavdev/FontWizard/README.md

 > NOTE: v4.0 will fix the last 1% of Segoe UI in places like `edge://settings` and adds variable file support also.
 Provide the variable file alongside static weights; Variable file is optional but recommended for 100% accurate weights.
+YOU CAN REQUEST FEATURES THAT YOU WANT IN NEXT VERSION BY FILING AN ISSUE

 <p align="center">
   <img src="App/src/assets/font-wizard-icon.png" alt="Font Wizard" width="110"/>